Skip to contents

 #> $ y : num -29 -27.6 -27.8 -26.9 -28.2 ...

-As predictor variables, we will use other data included in the package.
-This data set comprises four bioclimatic variables from WorldClim 2.1 at 10 arc-minute resolution, and a categorical variable (SoilType) from SoilGrids resampled to 10 arc-minutes.
-All variables have been masked using a polygon that delimits the area for model calibration, which was generated by drawing a minimum convex polygon around the records with a 300 km buffer.
+As predictor variables, we will use another dataset included in the package.
+This dataset comprises four bioclimatic variables from WorldClim 2.1 at 10 arc-minute resolution, and a categorical variable (SoilType) from SoilGrids aggregated to 10 arc-minutes.
+All variables have been masked using a polygon that delimits the area for model calibration.
+This polygon was generated by drawing a minimum convex polygon around the records, with a 300 km buffer.

 # Import raster layers